-- Endorsement of the examination application by the CAATE Accredited Α. Program Director. - Β. Proof of current certification in EMERGENCY CARDIAC CARE.
-(Note: EMER-GENCY CARDIAC CARE certification must be current at the time of initial application and any subsequent exam retake registration).
-Students who have registered for their last semester or quarter of college are - C. permitted to apply to take the certification exam prior to graduation provided all academic and clinical requirements of the CAATE Accredited Curriculum have been satisfied or will be satisfied in their last semester or quarter of college.
+- Α. Endorsement of the examination application by the CAAHEP Accredited Program Director. - Proof of current certification in CPR.
+(Note: CPR certification must be current at the time of initial application and any subsequent exam retake registra-B tion.) - Students who have begun their last semester of college are permitted to C. apply and take the certification exam prior to graduation provided all aca-demic and clinical requirements of the CAAHEP Accredited Curriculum have been satisfied or will be satisfied during their last semester of college.

-EXERCISE SCIENCE: BIOMECHANICS AND MOTOR CONTROL, AND EXERCISE PHYSIOLOGY CONCENTRATIONS
+EXERCISE SCIENCE: BIOMECHANICS AND EXERCISE PHYSIOLOGY CONCENTRATIONS